InnerSourceCommons/managing-innersource-projects/governance/governance.md

 smoothly transitions into the global community.
 The feeling crosses formal boundaries the same way the software does.

-In InnerSource there's also a [global community](https://innersourcecommons.org/).
+In InnerSource there's also a global community[^5].
 (In fact, it is an open source one, but that's another tale to be told on other occasions).

 But in contrast to open source, while the global InnerSource